SpongePowered/SpongeDocs/source/plugin/basics/practices.rst

 Economy API
 ~~~~~~~~~~~

 An Economy API is currently in development, using the Services API.
-It is anticipated that plugins wishing to use economy features will utilise this service once available.
+It is anticipated that plugins wishing to deploy economy features will utilise this service once available.

 Mixins
 ~~~~~~

-Mixins can not be used by Plugins.
+Mixins can not be used by plugins.
 Mixins are specifically for transforming classes before other mods/plugins start.
-ForgeModLoader calls these mods “CoreMods”.
-Sponge is a CoreMod, and deploys Mixins on startup.
+ForgeModLoader calls these mods “Coremods”.
+Sponge is a Coremod, and deploys Mixins on startup.

 Packets